A Letter from the Spanish Flu

 will not get the flu.

-The doctor “Dutton” that he references was a 30 year old general practitioner that lived and practiced on River Street in Hailey.
-He was fresh off the field of WW1, serving as an army medic.
-It’s worth noting, having looked into Dr. Dutton’s life, that his own father-in-law and several other family members died of the Spanish Flu.
+The doctor “Dutton” he references was a then-thirty-year-old general practitioner living and practicing on River Street in Hailey.
+He was fresh off the battlefields of World War 1, where he served as an army medic.
+In Dr. Dutton’s own life, his father-in-law and several other family members died of the Spanish Flu.

-The other “John” he mentions is their son, who was living at the time near Nampa, Idaho.
+The other “John” mentioned is their son, living at the time near Nampa, Idaho.

 The good news?
 John and Jean Price, as well as their son John, did survive the Spanish Flu, living well into their 80s.

-Discovering a letter like this may not change anything about the current circumstances.
-But it brings some type of connection with a citizen of Blaine County exactly 100 years ago, going through very similar challenges from a disease that took the world by surprise, and shaped everyone’s daily life and choices.
+Archives like this can help bring connections with citizen of Blaine County over 100 years ago, going through very similar challenges from a disease that took the world by surprise and shaped everyone’s daily life and choices.

 Next